Fishing Lake Metis Settlement: Climate

-During the winter it snows, while in the summer it is hot and humid.
-During the spring you can find birds and other wildlife.
-Fall brings color changes to leaves which end up falling to the floor.
+Fishing Lake Métis Settlement has a warm summer humid continental climate (Köppen: Dfb).
+During the winter it snows, while in the summer it is warm and humid.
 Winter is long and cold while summers are short and warm.

 Animals

-There are a variety of different animals present, such as cougars, martins, otters, black bears, moles, muskrats, gophers, badgers, white tailed deer, black bears, wolves, squirrels, moose, chipmunks, mice, ground hogs, cinnamon bears, and more.
+There are a variety of different animals present, such as cougars, martens, otters, black bears, moles, muskrats, gophers, badgers, white tailed deer, black bears, wolves, squirrels, moose, chipmunks, ground hogs, cinnamon bears, and more.

 Culture

 Language

 The main languages that is spoken in this settlement are Cree and English.
 There are other languages that the Métis people speak but are becoming extinct, like Bungee and Michif.
 Some older Métis are able to speak French Michif, but there are a few of these people.
 The Michif language is a combination of Cree, French, and Ojibwa but there is no person under 60 who can speak these.
 Even though there are lessons and other methods used to teach, it is expected that Michif will not exist for many years.
 The origin of Michif is unknown, but it was perhaps invented by Métis hunters in the early 19th century.
 Michif was used by the members of an independent community, which made it harder to trace and this meant that there were not many who knew about this language.